Hector Berlioz

 Symphonie Fantastique also includes one of the first examples of a composer reaching back into music history for material: the fifth movement prominently features the Dies Irae, a Gregorian Chant used at requiem masses.

 Berlioz returned to Paris the next year.
-Harriet Smithson finally accepted an invitation to hear one of his concerts, and was impressed by the company he kept, with friends including Franz Liszt, Frédéric Chopin, Niccolò Paganini, and even authors such as Victor Hugo and Alexandre Dumas.
-They were married, Paganini paid off Berlioz's debts after hearing a performance of "Harold in Italy," and Berlioz's symphony "Roméo et Juliette" was a financial success.
+Harriet Smithson finally accepted an invitation to hear one of his concerts, and was impressed by Symphonie Fantastique as well as the company he kept, with friends including Franz Liszt, Frédéric Chopin, Niccolò Paganini, and even authors such as Victor Hugo and Alexandre Dumas.
+After Berlioz threatened to kill himself by drinking poison unless she married him, Smithson and Berlioz were married.
+Paganini paid off Berlioz's debts after hearing a performance of "Harold in Italy," and Berlioz's symphony "Roméo et Juliette" was a financial success.

 Throughout the remainder of his career, Berlioz struggled to be accepted in France's more conservative musical culture, and found more success abroad, especially in Germany.
 His wife died in 1854 and Berlioz married his mistress, but she died in 1862.
 He continued composing in an avant-garde style, notably writing an opera called Les Troyens, which was never fully staged in Berlioz's lifetime, and a depressed Berlioz retired from composing after this, though he continued to conduct and critique.
 His health deteriorated throughout the 1860s and after stomach issues and a stroke, he died in 1869.